Mantis shrimp: Ecology and life history

-In a lifetime, they can have as many as 20 or 30 breeding episodes.
-Depending on the species, the eggs can be laid and kept in a burrow, or they can be carried around under the female's tail until they hatch.
+Stomatopods can have as many as 20 or 30 breeding episodes over their lifespan.
+Depending on the species, the eggs are either laid and kept in a burrow, or are carried around under the female's tail until they hatch, as in a number of other crustaceans.
 Also depending on the species, males and females may come together only to mate, or they may bond in monogamous, long-term relationships.

-In the monogamous species, the mantis shrimps remain with the same partner up to 20 years.
+In the monogamous species, the mantis shrimp remain with the same partner up to 20 years.
 They share the same burrow and may be able to coordinate their activities.
 Both sexes often take care of the eggs (bi-parental care).
 In Pullosquilla and some species in Nannosquilla, the female lays two clutches of eggs – one that the male tends and one that the female tends.
 In other species, the female looks after the eggs while the male hunts for both of them.
 After the eggs hatch, the offspring may spend up to three months as plankton.

-Although stomatopods typically display the standard types of movement seen in true shrimp and lobsters, one species, Nannosquilla decemspinosa, has been observed flipping itself into a crude wheel.
+Although stomatopods typically display the standard types of movement seen in true shrimp and lobsters, one species, Nannosquilla decemspinosa, has been observed rolling itself into a crude wheel (somewhat resembling volvation).
 The species lives in shallow, sandy areas.
 At low tides, N. decemspinosa is often stranded by its short rear legs, which are sufficient for movement when the body is supported by water, but not on dry land.
-The mantis shrimp then performs a forward flip in an attempt to roll towards the next tide pool.
+The mantis shrimp thus performs a forward flip in an attempt to roll towards the nearest tide pool.
 N. has been observed to roll repeatedly for 2 m, but specimens typically travel less than 1 m.